Human Action Recognition without Human: Augmented datasets

+First, we describe the UCF101~\cite{UCF101} and HMDB51~\cite{HMDB51} datasets, which have been extensively studied in action recognition applications.

-\paragraph{Dataset.} We apply the well-studied UCF101 dataset.
-This large-scale dataset was mainly collected from YouTube videos of sports and musical instrument performance scenes.
+UCF101 was mainly collected from YouTube videos of sports and musical instrument performance scenes.
 The recognition task is to predict an action label from a given video.
-The dataset contains several computer vision difficulties, e.g., camera motion, scaling, posture change, and viewpoint difference.
-The mean average accuracy is calculated with three training and test splits.
-Here we calculate an average precision with training/test split 1.
+The dataset contains several difficulties with computer vision, such as camera motion, scaling, posture changes, and viewpoint differences.
+The data provided three divided train/test splits, which were used to calculate a cross-validated mean average precision (mAP).
+The data contained a total of 13,320 videos, of which 10,000 were used for training and 3,000 were used for testing.